Dragon Warrior Monsters 2: Reception

+Dragon Warriors Monsters 2 was released in Japan on March 9, 2001.

 The week it was released, the game was the number one selling game in Japan and sold 501,081 copies.
 According to Famitsu, Dragon Warrior Monsters 2 has sold 1,592,728 copies in Japan, and was the number three best selling game in Japan in 2001.

 Dragon Warrior Monsters 2 received generally positive reception, holding an average rating of 81% on Game Rankings for both versions.
 Like Dragon Warrior Monsters before it, this game was immediately compared to Pokémon, a series with similar monster-catching gameplay.
 However, IGN regarded it as being more than just a mere "Pokémon clone", though also comparing it to the game Monster Rancher.
 RPGFan praised the system of breeding monsters as “incredibly fun”, and noted the high degree of replay value because of the post-story monster collecting activities players can do.

 PlayStation compilation Dragon Quest Monsters 1+2 received a 33 out of 40 by Famitsu magazine.
 The game was the 38th best-selling game of 2002 with 292,275 copies.